-London is the hub of the UK's rail network, with frequent services to all corners of the country from the city's centrally-located mainline railway stations.
+London is the hub of the UK's rail network, with frequent train services to all corners of the country from the city's centrally located mainline railway stations.

-Rail services in the UK are run by a set of private train operating companies.
-Your point of departure will determine the best service to take and at what station your train will arrive in London.
+A set of private train operating companies run rail services in the UK.
+Your point of departure determines the best service to take and at what station your train arrives in London.